 Remember, this is a no-pet event.
 Leave your furry friends at home- they won’t like the crowds any way!

-When you pre-purchase your stein, you’ll get a cheaper price than at the event, plus you’ll receive two free beer tokens (a $6 value per token)!
-Who doesn’t like free beer?
-Just order ahead and pick up your stein at the event- perfect if you’re traveling to Breckenridge and want to pack light!
+When you pre-purchase your stein, you’ll get a cheaper price than at the event, plus you’ll receive two beer tokens which means you can go straight to the bier line.
+Just order ahead and pick up your stein at the prior to Oktoberfest or at the event.
 Each Paulaner stein is made in and imported straight from Germany, so you’re getting the real thing, and it’s a great souvenir.

-- Local’s Tip: Steins normally sell out by Saturday afternoon every year- don’t wait till the last minute to get yours!
+- Local’s Tip: Steins normally sell out by Saturday afternoon every year- don’t wait until the last minute to get yours!
 If you didn’t get your stein in time, don’t worry!
-We’ll still have plenty of beer and you can drink it out of the provided plastic cups at the event.
+We’ll still have plenty of beer for you to indulge in.

 3. Choose The Right Day